socketry/async/guides/getting-started/readme.md

 ### What is a reactor?

-A reactor is a specific implementatio of the scheduler interface, which includes an event loop and selector, and is responsible for managing the execution of fibers.
+A reactor is a specific implementation of the scheduler interface, which includes an event loop and selector, and is responsible for managing the execution of fibers.

 ## Creating an Asynchronous Tasks